wp-plugins/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.5.4 - August 9, 2015 =
+* Added option to disable native controls on mobile devices when using the Video.js player.
+* Added Schema.org uploadDate and description tags which are required by Google for video listings.
+* Updated Video.js to version 4.12.11
+* Fixed undefined index error when editing videos with text tracks that don't have default enabled.
+* Fixed and localized "Saving..." overlay when saving browser-generated thumbnails.
+* Fixed bug that could generate an error when displaying the sample video on the plugin settings page.

+= 4.5.3 - July 11, 2015 =
+* Fixed error that could zero out view counts when editing videos.
+* Fixed 'strlen' error when updating videos with subtitles.
+* Attempting to enable 'default' subtitle tracks on more browsers, but implementation is inconsistent.

+= 4.5.2 - July 10, 2015 =
+* Fixed bug that failed to set the volume or count views when using the WordPress Default or JW Player.
+* Fixed bug that failed to count views when WordPress Default player was on autoplay.
+* Fixed Video.js inconsistent autoplay bug.

+= 4.5.1 - July 9, 2015 =
+* Fixed bug that accidentally deleted thumbnail image IDs from video meta when editing attachments.
+* Prevented automatic re-writing of video URLs to a local address if a popular cloud storage address is entered in the shortcode (Amazon AWS, Rackspace, etc).
+* Restored full-resolution thumbnails when width is set to a percentage.

 = 4.5 - July 7, 2015 =
 * This is probably the last completely free major release.
 Some advanced features will be converted to premium add-ons in the future.
 More info in the <a href="https://wordpress.org/support/plugin/video-embed-thumbnail-generator">support forum</a>.